NowCPA — Chartered Professional Accountants

 Customer SupportEmail-based support that can be slower to respond.Strong live support with quick connection times and screen-share options.

-IntegrationsOffers many global integrations, though some are less relevant to Canadian users (however, integrations are increasing in number over time.)Excellent North American integrations with payroll, POS, and industry-specific software.
+IntegrationsOffers many global integrations, though some less relevant to Canadian users.
+Integrations increasing over time.Excellent North American integrations with payroll, POS, and industry-specific software.

 Multi-CurrencyBuilt-in functionality that handles foreign currency transactions smoothly.Weaker multi-currency support, more suited to domestic businesses.